intel/llvm/sycl/doc/design/OffloadDesign.md

 generate the final device binary.
 Options passed via `--gen-tool-arg=` will be applied to the `ocloc` step as well.

+Binaries generated during the offload compilation will be 'bundled' together to create a conglomerate fat binary.
 Depending on the type of binary, the device is embedded as follows:

 #### Objects